 Baldur's Gate is an excellent RPG that will leave you feeling like you have explored and saved a majestic land

-This is the first of a great series of classic RPGs.
-This is the one that started a fantastic journey through the lands of the Forgotten Realms and great cities that make up the Sword Coast.
+This is the first of a great series of classic RPG's.
+This is the one that started a fantastic journey through the lands of the Forgotten Realms, and the great cities that make up the Sword Coast.

-The story of this game is that there is an iron shortage going on within the cities and you are sent to investigate what is going on.
-In doing so, you begin to find evidence that there is an evil force at work here, and his name is Sarevok.
-Eventually, you find that he has more to do with you than you would expect.
+The story of this game is basically that there is an iron shortage going on within the cities and you are sent to investigate what is going on.
+In doing so you begin to find evidence that there is an evil force at work here, and his name is Sarevok.
+Eventually you find that he has more to do with you than you would expect.

 This is a very good RPG-style game that allows you to develop a character of your choosing and continue to develop that character with new feats, expertise, skills, and spells as the game progresses.
 The story is very interesting and you will find yourself eager to know what new twists you are going to uncover next.

 You start the game alone, but you will have the chance to recruit additional players, known as NPC's, that will fight alongside your character and help you stop the evil that threatens to take over this fair land.